Azure/cortana-intelligence-price-analytics/Walkthrough 1 - Promotion Simulation/PromoSimulationWalkthrough.md

 To build a model, open the Excel workbook and navigate to the Data and Model tab.
 Follow the instructions on the spreadsheet, choosing some name other than 'latestDemoBuild' for the datasetName.
+For forecastPeriod, choose 3.

 Creating the model will take about 3 minutes for the OJ dataset and produces as output the lists of valid values for Products, Locations, etc. that the model recognizes.

 Now repeat the instructions in the Promotion Simulation exercise with the datasetName being your chosen one.
+You may need to change the values in the CurrentDate columnn to correspond with the date range represented in the SalesDates column in the "Data and Model" worksheet.

 ## Building a model from your own data